Dav0ud/imagegridviewer/README.md

 ## File Structure
 - `pyproject.toml`: The heart of the project, defining metadata, dependencies, and entry points.
 - `src/igridvu/`: The main application source code package.
+- `pytest.ini`: Configures the `pytest` test runner, ensuring it can find the source code in `src/`.
   - `cli.py`: The command-line entry point.
   - `main_window.py`: Defines the main `QMainWindow`, orchestrates the grid layout, and handles view synchronization and status bar updates.
   - `zoomable_view.py`: Defines the custom `QGraphicsView` widget responsible for loading, displaying, and interacting with a single image (zoom, pan, pixel inspection).